LikeClockwork/LargeWordClock/README.md

 *Upcoming Changes:*

-The boards shipped for the Kickstarter will have the following enhancements:
+The boards shipped --for the Kickstarter-- going forward will have the following enhancements:
-+ Addition of a footprint so that you can plug in standard Arduino shields.
++ --Addition of a footprint so that you can plug in standard Arduino shields.-- Done!

-+ The ability to replace all ICs with prebuilt modules (Arduino Nano vs. Atmega328p, Adafruit matrix drivers vs. HT16K33s) for those who don’t want to drag solder tiny leads.
++ --The ability to replace all ICs with prebuilt modules (Arduino Nano vs. Atmega328p, Adafruit matrix drivers vs. HT16K33s) for those who don’t want to drag solder tiny leads.-- Done!

-+ Addition of a prototyping area to make use of all that extra real-estate.
++ --Addition of a prototyping area to make use of all that extra real-estate.-- Done!

-+ Addition of an Open Source Hardware logo.
++ --Addition of an Open Source Hardware logo.-- Done!

 *Thanks to:*